Construction of higher-dimensional ALF Calabi-Yau metrics: Examples of higher-dimensional ALF Calabi-Yau metrics

 \subsection{Some other examples}

-If one only want to apply the first part of Theorem \ref{theorem main theorem} then there are many situations where a 3-Sasakian manifold admits a locally free $\mathbb{S}^1-$action.
+If one only wants to apply the first part of Theorem \ref{theorem main theorem} then there are many situations where a 3-Sasakian manifold admits a locally free $\mathbb{S}^1$-action.
 In this subsection we will give some examples.